emilyliza/practice_repo/README.md

 ## Directory Layout

 ```
+.env-local              --> ENV variables, including AWS credentials for builds (should not be in repo!!!)
 public/                 --> all of the source files for the client side application
   app/                  --> custom chargeback angular code
     modules/            --> Angular JS modules per view